ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/assets/frontend/FormFields.md

 - name -- a required name of the form field, which describes the data being requested
 - value -- an optional value of the form field itself
-- regex -- an optional regular expression to validate inputs
+- regex -- an optional regular expression to validate inputs.
+The regex should be a string which can be passed to RegExp constructor.